 - Cloud Security: solutions protect resources in the cloud.

 - Intrusion Prevention Systems (IPS): monitor for and block attacks from outside users or processes that get past the firewall.

 - Security Information and Event Management: (SIEM) products collect data from various device logs on the network and can monitor for anomalies.
 Traffic-based NTA/NDR products complement SIEMs by analyzing logs and taking action.
 In fact, NTA/NDR is critical to advancing visibility beyond logs.

 As you can see, there’s a lot to protect, and a lot of approaches to protecting it under the idea of network security.
 But rather than having a dozen or more point solutions (each with its own interface console) to manage, wouldn’t it be easier, faster and more efficient to have just one?

-Stellar Cyber’s platform integrates more than 20 security applications under one interface, including network security, referred to by Gartner as network detection and response (NDR).
+Stellar Cyber’s platform integrates security tools under one interface, including network security, referred to by Gartner as network detection and response (NDR).
 Bundling native application in a base platform eliminates the need to manually correlate threat information from multiple siloed solutions.
 In addition, Stellar Cyber’s platform can replace existing point solutions over time, reducing licensing and administrative costs.
 Finally, Stellar Cyber can respond to threats automatically by taking action on its own or in cooperation with other existing solutions such as firewalls, which means a much faster time to threat resolution.

 Check out our product tour today and see how Stellar Cyber offers the industry’s most comprehensive solution for network security and everything connected to them.